Sustainable-Aquafeeds-Project/feed_pressure_mapping/README.md

 # feed_pressure_mapping

 This is the repository for Cottrell et al ' ' looking at the role of ingredient sourcing vs diet composition for the total cumulative pressures from aquafeed diets.
+This readMe file should be read before trying to reproduce the output from this research project.
+Below you will find information on the publication associated with this repository, contact information for the lead author, and a description of the repository structure with each section decomposed and explained.

+## Link to associated publication
-Link to publication: Not yet available
+Not yet available

+## Contact
 Please direct any correspondence to Richard Cottrell at richardstuart.cottrell@utas.edu.au

 ## Repository structure

+This respoitory is organised into six main folders: 'scripts', 'src', 'data', 'figures', 'explore', 'doc'.
+The contents of each are explained below.

 ### scripts